-VA One-Time Close Construction Loan Fund Fee Requirements
+VA One-Time Close / Single-Close Construction Loan Fund Fee Requirements

 The VA One-Time Close construction loan program requires payment of the VA loan funding fee not be tied to the completion of the labor on the project.
 It is due at the VA within 15 days of the loan closing date.
 You will need to ask your lender about timing, amounts, and other factors that may be affected by lender requirements in addition to VA loan rules.